Political action can include many types of resistance:

 Other effective tools for contacting our representatives include faxes and postcards.
 Resistance toolbox has some terrific postcard options for purchase.
 And they have wonderful resources for creating your own postcards to send to your representatives as well.
 Resistbot turns your texts into faxes and sends them directly to your Senators and Representatives.

 How else can I resist?
-Check out the links below for more options.
+Check out the links in the paragraph below for more options.

 We try to keep Crativist updated and provide you with resources to help you resist.
 Flippable is focusing on state elections.
 Swing Left will find your closest swing district and give you a tool kit to make it happen.
 Five Calls will let you choose your most important issues, find your reps and give you scripts and phone numbers so you can spend five minutes a day resisting in a focused fashion.